 Trade Stock Indices

-TSI Indices Technical Analysis & TSI Trading Signals
+TSI Indices Technical Analysis & TSI Trade Signals

 Developed by William Blau

-The TSI is drawn as a blue line, the indicator also plots a signal-line which's drawn as a redline, and these two lines are used to generate crossover signals.
+The TSI is drawn as a blue line, the indicator also plots a signal-line which's drawn as a red-line, and these 2 lines are used to generate crossover signals.

 TSI also draws a histogram which shows the difference between the TSI Line & the Signal-line.
-This histo-gram crosses above the or below the centerline, histo-gram levels above the centerline shows a bullish cross-over signal, while centerline levels below the center line shows a bearish cross-over signal.
+This histo-gram crosses above the or below the centerline, histo-gram levels above the centerline displays a bullish crossover signal, while centerline levels below the center line indicates a bearish crossover signal.

 TSI Technical Stock Indicator - Stock Trend Strength Indicator - True Strength Indices Indicator Guide

 The TSI uses various different methods to generate trade signals.
-This indicator can be used in the same way as the RSI to determine general trend direction of markets.
-Overbought & oversold levels can also be shown using TSI.
-The most common methods of generating trade signals are:
+This indicator can be used in the same way as RSI indicator to determine general trend direction of the markets.
+Overbought & oversold levels can also be displayed using TSI.
+The most regular methods of generating trade signals are:

-Zero line Crossover ( Histogram crossover not Lines Stock Indices crossover)
+Zero line Crossover ( Histogram crossover not Lines Stock Index crossover)

 • Buy - when the histo-gram crosses above 0 a buy gets generated